-Promoting Equitable Outcomes: As part of the procurement process, this initiative targets historically underrepresented minority businesses.
+Promoting Equitable Outcomes: As part of the procurement process, this initiative includes historically underrepresented minority businesses.
 By expanding the state's inventory of healthy and safe buildings, the disproportionate impact of health and safety issues on disadvantaged communities and populations can be reduced.

-Some projects within this initiative will target traditionally underserved communities by being implemented in those communities with higher than average poverty levels relative to Florida as a whole.
-These communities will benefit economically not only during the duration of the initiative, but will sustain longer-term economic resiliency.
+Some projects within this initiative will include traditionally underserved communities by being implemented in those communities with higher-than-average poverty levels relative to Florida as a whole.
+These communities will benefit economically not only during the duration of the initiative but will sustain longer-term economic resiliency.
 However, data on equitable outcomes will not be collected or reported.

-Community Engagement: The final project list will be developed by the Executive Office of the Governor in consultation with staff at the agencies requesting funding who are the subject matter experts on the building issues.
-Additionally, final approval will be the responsibility of the Legislative Budget Commission which is comprised of elected members who have ongoing interaction with their colleagues and constituents regarding needs of their individual communities.
+Community Engagement: The final project list was developed by the Executive Office of the Governor in consultation with staff at the agencies requesting funding who are the subject matter experts on the building issues.
+Final approval was the responsibility of the Joint Legislative Budget Commission, which is comprised of elected members who have ongoing interaction with their colleagues and constituents regarding needs of their individual communities.